saltukalakus/get-blocked-users/README.md

   --header 'authorization: Bearer eyJhb..REDACTED'
 ```

 * Get the blocked exiting users.
 The endpoint needs to be queried periodically.
-However for this API to work, the user export and local database update steps should be completed with the above two endpoints.
+However, the user export and local database update steps should be completed with the above two endpoints for this API to work.

 ```
 curl --request GET \